pyrhaa/sarahro/README.md

 **- How much sarahro can exist? – So many blablabla!**

-Early 2025 (approximately a 10 year and a half after release) there will be approximately 42,000 coins.
+Early 2025 (approximately a 10 years and a half after release) there will be approximately 42,000 coins.
 Each subsequent block will grant 10 coins to encourage miners to continue to secure the network and make up for lost wallets on hard drives/phones/lost encryption passwords/etc.

 **- The dark mode is planned on the sarahro?**

-Yes ! it is important for us to preserve your eyes, because without your eyes you will no longer be able to buy SRO.
+Yes ! it is important for us to preserve your eyes, because without them you will no longer be able to invest in the project.

 # Getting Started showcase Sarahro site